 Follow the signs and tracks and become an animal detective.
 On our hike discover the clues of the animals that inhabit our forest and fields.
 We will teach you how to put together these clues to tell their story.
 Make a plaster cast for your own collection.
 FEE: $7.
 Please register in advance.

 KARATE CLUB – Tuesdays, 5-week sessions beginning Apr.
 04, May 09, June 14, 5–5:45 pm (Karate Kids); 5:45–6:15 pm (Little Dragons)

-In this dynamic and energetic after-school program at the Nature Center for children in grades K-6, students will engage in various Martial Arts techniques and activities while learning important skills such as discipline, focus, self-control, and confidence.
+This dynamic and energetic after-school program at the Nature Center has classes for children 6-12 years old (Karate Kids), and 3-5 years old (Little Dragons).
+Students will engage in various martial arts techniques and activities while learning important skills such as discipline, focus, self-control, and confidence.
 They will have the opportunity to earn higher-ranking belts as their participation continues.
-TUITION: $45 per 5-week session (cash or check payable to AMAA), which includes a Karate Club T-shirt and white belt.
-Please register and pay for the program by Mon., Sept.
-19. For more information please call Chief Instructor Adam Rylski at either (203) 671-6903 or (203) 931-1979, or the Ansonia Nature Center at (203) 736-1053.
+TUITION per 5-week session: $45 for Karate Kids, $40 for Little Dragons (cash or check payable to AMAA), which includes a Karate Club T-shirt and white belt.
+For more information please call Chief Instructor Adam Rylski at 203-671-6903 or 203-931-1979, or the Ansonia Nature Center at 203-736-1053.

 Our seasoned Hatha Yoga instructor and practitioner, Pam Mellitz, will lead us into a healthier lifestyle through stretching, breath control and gentle exercise.
 The full 1.5 hour classes require a mat or thick towel; dress for easy movement.
 Class is limited to 12 students. $7 per class.
 Please call Pam to register at 203-888-4124.